emtneutrino/races/README.md

 You can load saved waypoints by typing `/races load myrace` to load a race named 'myrace'.
 This will clear any current waypoints and load the saved ones.
 You cannot load saved waypoints if you have joined a race.
 Leave the race or finish it first.

+Type `races blt myrace` to see the 10 best lap times recorded for 'myrace'.

-`save`, `overwrite`, `list`, `delete` and `load` operate on your private list of races.
-No one else will be able to modify your private list.  `savePublic`, `overwritePublic`, `listPublic`, `deletePublic` and `loadPublic` work like the private versions but operate on the public list of races.
+`save`, `overwrite`, `list`, `delete`, `load` and `blt` operate on your private list of races.
+No one else will be able to modify your private list.  `savePublic`, `overwritePublic`, `listPublic`, `deletePublic`, `loadPublic` and `bltPublic` work like the private versions but operate on the public list of races.
 All players have access to the public list of races.

 You can clear all waypoints by typing `/races clear`.
 You cannot clear waypoints if you have joined a race.
 Leave the race or finish it first.

 After you have set your waypoints, you can register your race.
 You cannot register unless there is more than one waypoint in the race.
 This will advertise your race to all players.
-At the starting waypoint of the race, a green checkered flag will appear on the map and a green cylinder checkpoint will appear in the world.
+At the starting waypoint of the race, a green circled star will appear on the map and a green cylinder checkpoint will appear in the world.
 These will be visible to all players.
 Type `/races register 2 180` to register your race with 2 laps and a DNF timeout of 180 seconds.
 If you do not indicate the number of laps, the default is 1 lap.
 If you do not indicate the DNF timeout, the default is 120 seconds.
 If you set the number of laps to 2 or more, the start and finish waypoints must be the same.
 You may only register one race at a time.
 If you want to register a new race, but already registered one, you must unregister your current race first.
 You cannot register a race if you are currently editing waypoints.
 Stop editing first.

 All players who want to join the race, including you, will need to be near the green starting waypoint.
 To join the race, type 'E' or press right DPAD.
 This will clear any waypoints you previously set and load the race waypoints.
 You cannot join a race if you are editing waypoints.
 Stop editing first.
 You can only join one race at a time.
 If you want to join another race, leave your current one first.
 If you do not join your own race, you will not see the race results.